PSYC5515 Organisational Development and Work Design

 - 6 points

-- Students are able to (1) understand the major concepts, models and theories relevant to organisational development; (2) critically evaluate the usefulness of concepts, models or theories relating to organisational development for a variety of work settings and situations; and (3) confidently discuss how the major concepts, models and theories relevant to organisational development have been and could be applied in a particular work setting.
+- Students are able to (1) demonstrate understanding of the major concepts, models and theories relevant to organisational development; (2) critically evaluate the usefulness of concepts, models or theories relating to organisational development for a variety of work settings and situations; and (3) confidently discuss how the major concepts, models and theories relevant to organisational development have been and could be applied in a particular work setting.

-- Typically this unit is assessed in the following ways: (1) in class exercise; (2) case analysis; and (3) group assignment.
+- Indicative assessments in this unit are as follows: (1) in class exercise; (2) case analysis; and (3) group assignment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.